Skip to content

 Data Persistence

-• Configs stored in repository_configs table; retrieved through DBRepositoryConfig.
+• Repository configuration stored in repository_configs; retrieved through DBRepositoryConfig.

 • Repository lookup/registration handled by NitroRepo state with in-memory caches keyed by UUID and name pair.